sixem/ivfi-php/README.md

 # Contributing
 You can contribute by either submitting a pull request, reporting issues or bugs, or voicing good ideas.
 It's all very much welcome! :relaxed:

+## License
+This project is licensed under GPL-3.0.
+It also includes external libraries that are available under a variety of licenses.
+See [LICENSE](LICENSE) for the full license text.

 ## Disclaimer
 ***As you with anything else, use this script at your own risk.
 There may exist bugs that i do not know of.***